MarynaShavlak/dev-interview-hub/docs/tests.md

    - **Test for handling pending login action**: Checks that when `loginByUsername` is pending, the `isLoading` state is set to `true` and any previous error is cleared.
    - **Test for handling fulfilled login action**: Confirms that when `loginByUsername` is fulfilled, the `isLoading` state is set to `false`.
    - **Test for handling rejected login action**: Ensures that when `loginByUsername` is rejected, the `isLoading` state is set to `false` and the error message is correctly set in the state.
+   - **Test for handling multiple actions in sequence**: Verifies that sequential actions, including setting the username and password and handling login states, update the state correctly through pending, fulfilled, and error scenarios.

 3. **Test for [addCommentFormSlice](../src/entities/Comment/model/slices/addCommentFormSlice.test.ts) reducers**:
    - **Initial state test**: Confirms that the `addCommentFormReducer` returns the correct initial state when no action is provided.
    - **Test for setting comment text**: Verifies that the `setText` action correctly updates the `text` field in the state when provided with new text.
    - **Test for handling empty comment text**: Ensures that the `setText` action correctly handles cases where the text is set to an empty string, updating the state accordingly.
+   - **Test for handling multiple setText actions**: Checks that sequential `setText` actions update the state correctly, with the final state reflecting the last action's text.
+   - **Test for handling actions in sequence**: Validates that the reducer correctly updates the state through a series of actions, maintaining the most recent value.

 4. **Test for [scrollSlice](../src/widgets/Page/model/slices/scrollSlice.test.ts) reducers**:
    - **Initial state test**: Ensures that the `scrollReducer` returns the initial state when no action is provided.